antimof/UxPlay/README.txt

 your DNS-SD or Avahi setup). *This option is currently disabled in macOS, for the same reason that requires the -nc option.*

+**-vdmp** Dumps h264 video to file videodump.h264. -vdmp n dumps not more than n NAL units to videodump.x.h264; x= 1,2,... increases each time a SPS/PPS NAL unit arrives.
+To change the name *videodump*, use -vdmp \[n\] *filename*.

+**-admp** Dumps audio to file audiodump.x.aac (AAC-ELD format audio), audiodump.x.alac (ALAC format audio) or audiodump.x.aud (other-format audio), where x = 1,2,3... increases each time the audio format changes.
+-admp *n* restricts the number of packets dumped to a file to *n* or less.
+To change the name *audiodump*, use -admp \[n\] *filename*.

+**-d** Enable debug output.
+Note: this does not show GStreamer error or debug messages.
+To see GStreamer error error and warning messages, set the environment variable GST\_DEBUG with "export GST\_DEBUG=2" before running uxplay.
+To see GStreamer debug messages, set GST\_DEBUG=4;
+increase this to see even more of the GStreamer inner workings.

 Troubleshooting
 ===============